Progress Report Guide

 Next steps

-Comparing planned progress with actual progress helps teams identify deviations early.
-If actual progress is lower than planned progress, the report should explain the cause, impact and corrective actions required to recover the schedule.
+Comparing planned progress with actual progress helps teams identify schedule deviations early.
+When actual progress is lower than planned progress, the report should explain the cause, impact and actions required to recover the schedule.

 1. Define the reporting period